LRocket LuaRocks Integration Logo

 }

-Running the luarocks build command will now bundle and compile all code contained in the entrypoint main.lua and produce ./bin/program (or bin/program.exe on windows).
+Running the luarocks make command will now bundle and compile all code contained in the entrypoint main.lua and produce ./bin/program (or bin/program.exe on windows).

-luarocks-build-lrocket configures the luarocks package manager to compile all newly installed packages or dependencies that contain C code into both, a shared library (.dll/.so) and a static archive (.a/.lib)!
+The integration (luarocks-build-lrocket) configures LuaRocks to compile all newly installed packages or dependencies that contain C code into both, a shared library (.dll/.so) and a static archive (.a/.lib)!

 If a native package is not supported, lrc will automatically fallback to using the .dll/.so instead.
 This can also be configured using the prefer_c_module_type rockspec build option (see the section below for a full list of available build options).

-* The method is based on the lr-hooks framework and works on any package that uses the luarocks ‘builtin’ build system and is likely to work on packages using a Makefile.
+* The method is based on the lr-hooks framework and works on any package that uses the luarocks builtin or rust build system and is likely to work on packages using a Makefile.

 rockspec Build Options

-The current list of available build options can be found below:
+The current list of available LRocket Spec options can be found below:

 Option